 To combat heat a fan that clips on to the rear and doubles as a kickstand is supplied in the box, while a vapour chamber and vents can also help dissipate heat.

 Read more about the Asus ROG Phone 2.

 Originally expected to go on sale in April, Samsung's foldable Galaxy Fold was delayed following some issues with the display.
-Now fixed, Samsung has confirmed the Fold will go on sale in September.
+Now fixed, Samsung has confirmed the Fold will go on sale on 18 September, starting at £1900.